zachtalmadge/the-zen-of-jeopardy/README.md

 ## How to Use

-After installation, you can run The Zen of Jeopardy! with the following commands from the terminal:
+After installation, you can run The Zen of Jeopardy! with the following commands from the terminal (seed file only needs to be run first time program is used):

 ```
 python lib/seed.py